What we do

 What services do we provide?

 We provide basic services and specialty services.
-Basic services follow the process outlined above to design or renovate: single-family houses, townhouses, apartments, churches, and adaptive reuse projects.
+Basic services follow the process outlined above to design new or renovate: single-family houses, townhouses, apartments, churches, and adaptive reuse projects.

 For our specialty services, we are typically engaged early on before you buy the land, apartment or building you are planning to renovate or build anew.
 Such pre-design services include planning, site selection, programming, space utilization, and feasibility studies.